momota1029/chasa/README.md

 # chasa

-Experimental parser combinators for the YuLang workspace.
+Parser combinators for the YuLang workspace.

-This crate mirrors the overall shape of `chasa` (traits, combinators, and prelude), but it intentionally experiments with different rollback/error behaviors.
-Use `chasa` documentation as a baseline, and apply the differences summarized below.

 ## TL;DR